 My experience in Antarctica

 I visited Antarctica in February.
-Visiting Antarctica is a unique experience that I wish all of you can experience at least once in your lives.
+Going on such a trip is a unique experience that I wish all of you can experience at least once in your lives.
 And I hope to contribute to that helping you with the information I’ll gather here.
 It’s not complicated to plan a trip to such a remote destination, but you have to do some research and, considering I’ve done it already, I’ve decided to help you with part of that work.

 I spent a reasonable amount of money, of course, because there isn’t a truly affordable way to explore the frozen continent.
 But the return I got from each cent I invested on that trip was absolutely worth it.